yuvalmGS/gigaspaces-wiki-jekyll/sbp/mule-esb-example.markdown

 # Overview
 GigaSpaces [XAP8:Mule ESB] OpenSpaces comes with comprehensive support for Mule 3.1.0.
 It allows you to use the [Space as a Mule external transport|XAP8:Mule Event Container Transport], enabling receiving and dispatching of POJO messages over the Space.

 This depanlinkexampletengahlink/attachment_files/sbp/Mule_Multi_service_Example.zipbelakanglink illustrates distributed multi services mule application.
 The different mule services construct a simple workflow, where each service passes its outbound data into the next service in line via the Space.
-Each Service can run in a different machine(s) and [scale dynamically|#Scale Dynamically] or [manualy|#Scale Manually] in a different manner.
+Each Service can run in a different machine(s) and depanlinkscale dynamicallytengahlink#Scale Dynamicallybelakanglink or depanlinkmanualytengahlink#Scale Manuallybelakanglink in a different manner.

 {% tip %}
-Make sure you have the [libraries required|#Libraries Required] located at the correct location before running the example.
+Make sure you have the depanlinklibraries requiredtengahlink#Libraries Requiredbelakanglink located at the correct location before running the example.
 {% endtip %}